jonathansillito/open-source-project-course/modules/code-archeology.md

 *Note: Code or Software Archeology may not be the best term as it specificly refers to working with undocmumented legacy code.
 But sometimes that describes an open source project. :-)*

+## Meeting notes

+Topics to cover

+* Focus on tools and techniques for code investigation
+* How is a feature implemented
+* How and where should this new feature be implemented
+* High-level understanding of architecture and design (including rationale)
+* Necessary domain knowledge

 ## JS NOTES

 Thanks for the draft Tom.
 Here are some initial thoughts and/or questions.